arindamgb/flask-mtls-auth/README.md

 # curl https://api.flaskmtlsauth.com:5001 --cacert pki/ca.crt --cert pki/client.crt --key pki/client.key
 {"message":"Welcome to the mTLS Flask App!"}
 ```
 Now, we have authenticated ourselves using the client certificate and client key.
-Again **--cacert** option won't be needed in case of an actual CA
+Again **--cacert** option won't be needed in case of an actual CA.

-*Please note, the domain name must be present in the **CN** or **SAN** field defiend in the server certificate.*
+*Please note, the domain name must be present in the **CN** or **SAN** field defined in the server certificate.*

 # Reference